Qiskit/qiskit/docs/how_to/use_sampler.rst

 modified to include shot noise if the number of ``shots`` is set.
 For reproducibility purposes, a ``seed`` will also be set in the following examples.

-There are two main ways of doing this:
+There are two main ways of setting options in the :class:`~qiskit.primitives.Sampler`:

 * Setting keyword arguments in the :meth:`~qiskit.primitives.Sampler.run` method.
 * Modify :class:`~qiskit.primitives.Sampler` options.